Balance Druid Midnight Playstyle and Rotation Guide

 Barkskin is your main defensive tool that you will need to keybind to something that is easily pressable, since it is your first line of defense against incoming damage.
 It is a one minute cooldown button and allows the Druid to take 30% less damage over the course of 12 seconds.
 You always want to press this proactively before incoming damage, as pressing it after a damage event does nothing.
 This is NOT on the global cooldown, so there is little excuse for not using it!

-Well-Honed Instincts is a free Frenzied Regeneration that gets applied to your character when you drop below 40% health.
-It will place a debuff on you for 120 seconds (or 90 if you’re playing Perfectly-Honed Instincts) that prevents you from receiving this effect again.
+The Well-Honed Instincts talent is a free Frenzied Regeneration that is applied to your character upon dropping below 40% health.
+It places a debuff on you for 120 seconds (or 90 if you’re playing Perfectly-Honed Instincts) that prevents you from receiving this effect again.
 It is important to note that when this is applied to your character, you will not retain the Frenzied Regeneration after you shapeshift.
-If you see that this procs and you shift into bear, you lose it entirely, causing it to be incredibly frustrating to work around.
-Furthermore, if it procs and you need to do something like break your root on Tindral Sageswift, it will disappear from the act of shapeshifting.
+If you see this proc and you shift into Bear Form, you lose it entirely, causing it to be incredibly frustrating to work around.

 With Keeper of the Grove, you can proc instant casts of Regrowth through Blooming Infusion, which also provide 8% Damage Reduction through Protective Growth.
 Regrowth is a 1.5 second cast, which is the same as the global cooldown, meaning that whether you use the instant casts or not is only relevant for movement and not for damage uptime.
 Having Regrowth active also procs Forestwalk, increasing your healing received.